-- Post-infection fatigue.
+- Post-infection fatigue

 More rarely observed symptoms include digestive problems (abdominal pain, diarrhoea, and constipation), mucous membrane ulcerations (aphthae), and pruritus.

-Association with Guillain-Barré Syndrome (GBS)
+Guillain-Barré Syndrome (GBS)

-It is to be noted that GBS is a known complication of a number of infectious diseases, including Campylobacter spp., influenza virus, Epstein - Barr Virus, HIV and Mycoplasma pneumoniae.
+It is to be noted that GBS is a known complication of a number of infectious diseases including Campylobacter spp., influenza virus, Epstein - Barr virus, HIV and Mycoplasma pneumoniae.
 In addition, GBS can occur following surgery or in those with Hodgkin’s lymphoma.
 In rare cases it can be life-threatening in the absence of appropriate care.

-Please refer to the CDC website for further details.
+Refer to the CDC website for further details.

 top of page